akharrou/QuickDocs/In-The-Makings/LLDB.md

 	> (lldb) breakpoint set --name main
 	> (lldb) breakpoint modify -c '' TODO : adding commands to breakpoints
 	> ```

+	> *<small>[Note:*
+	>
+	> 	- "Breakpoints carry two orthognal sets of information: one specifies where to set the breakpoint, and the other how to react when the breakpoint is hit.
+The latter set of information (e.g. commands, conditions, hit-count, auto-continue…) we call breakpoint options."
+	>
+	> <br> *- end note]</small>*

 -	***List breakpoints:***